mridhultp/Housing-construction-expense-analysis/README.md

 **🔷 Tools & Technologies**

-- Power BI (DAX, Power Query,Google Sheet)
+- Power BI (DAX, Power Query) and Google Sheet
 - AI

 **🔷 How to Use**